Chrysostomus/update-notifier/README.md

  ```
  notify-send "Hi"
  ```
  You should see a notification pop up.
+If you don't you probably lack either libnotify or notification daemon (dunst, xfce4-notification-daemon etc).
+If you use a desktop enviroment, you should have these installed by default.

 ## Installation